Spring Garden Revival

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

 Brookline faces significant pressure from invasive species such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
-Removal protocols, per MA Dept Agricultural Resources, emphasize timing before fruit set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
+Removal protocols, per MA Dept Agricultural Resources, emphasize timing before seed dispersal (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
 Equipment must be sanitized between sites (70% isopropyl alcohol or 10% bleach solution).
-Invasive debris must be bagged in 6 mil plastic and landfilled—never composted or chipped.
-Transportation requires covered or tarped loads.
-Follow-up monitoring is required at 6-month and annual intervals, with documentation and coordination with MIPAG.
+Invasive debris must be bagged in 6 mil plastic and disposed of at a certified landfill—never composted or chipped.
+Transportation requires covered or tarped loads, and follow-up monitoring is conducted at 6-month and annual intervals, with documentation and rapid response for regrowth.
+Coordination with MIPAG and municipal tracking databases is recommended.

 Professional Certification, Safety Standards & Hazardous Plant Protocols

-Plant removal professionals in Brookline must hold MA Certified Arborist or ISA Certified Arborist credentials, with specialized training for invasive species and a MA pesticide applicator license (Category 36) when chemical control is used.
+Plant removal professionals in Brookline must hold MA Certified Arborist or ISA Certified Arborist credentials, with specialized training in invasive species management and a MA pesticide applicator license (Category 36) when chemical control is needed.
 Home Improvement Contractor registration is required for contracts >$1,000.
 Safety protocols include PPE (ANSI Z87.1 safety glasses, Level A4+ gloves, ASTM F2413 boots, chainsaw chaps, hearing protection >85 dB), first aid certification, and daily equipment inspections.
 Hazardous plants like poison ivy, giant hogweed, and wild parsnip require barrier creams, full body protection, and immediate washing (e.g., Tecnu or Dawn within 2 hours).
 Giant hogweed exposure mandates 48 hours sun avoidance and reporting to MDAR.
-Liability insurance (1M per occurrence, 2M aggregate), environmental impairment coverage, and bonding (50,000-100,000) are standard.
-For health and safety inquiries:
+Liability insurance (1M per occurrence, 2M aggregate), environmental impairment coverage, and workers' compensation are mandatory.
+For public health and safety guidance:

 Brookline Department of Public Health